 Does your store look professional?
 Are all the pages set up correctly?
 Can users view your website seamlessly on mobile devices?
 What about the product pages?
 Are they all set up correctly?

 Instead of running around your store aimlessly, you can follow a Shopify launch checklist that will help you methodically review your store before you hit publish.
-The guide below will help you to stay organized so your Shopify launch day goes off without a hitch.

 ✓ Check website functionality.